Not-Really-Yogurt Recipes Roll-Up

 - More sterility

-When using generation technique, the state of the storage and
+When using generational technique, the state of the storage and

 serving utensils needs to be considered as well.